isaiahcruz1995/f23-dh-trial/_texts/like-you-roque-dalton.md

 layout: poem
 title: "Like You"
 author: Roque Dalton
-editor: Isaiah Cruz
+editor: Roque Dalton
-source: Roque Dalton
+source: Roque Dalton Poems
 ---

 - Like you I